Spotify joins growing list of services raising subscription prices

 Last week, Peacock announced an increase in its Premium and Premium Plus subscriptions, set to go into effect in August.
 Additionally, YouTube increased its subscription services over the weekend.

-Paramount+, HBO Max (now just MAX) and Netflix announced price hikes earlier this year, just a few months after Disney+ and Hulu raised their subscription prices.
+Paramount+, HBO Max (now just MAX) and Netflix announced price hikes recently, just after Disney+ and Hulu raised their subscription prices.
 In October 2022, Apple Music, Spotify’s competitor, raised subscription prices.